cosgroveb/neovim-dotfiles/docs/GETTING_STARTED.md

 These features work automatically once you open a code file:

+## Better Syntax Highlighting (Treesitter)

+[Treesitter](https://tree-sitter.github.io/tree-sitter/) is a parser generator tool for source code.
+Unlike traditional vim syntax highlighting that relies on complex regular expressions, treesitter creates an actual parse tree of your code, enabling much more accurate and context-aware highlighting along with other features.

+For more information on treesitter, check out our [Treesitter Guide](./TREESITTER.md)

 ### Understanding Code
 - **`gd`** - Jump to where something is defined
   - *Click on a function name, press `gd` to see the actual function*